Azure/bicep-types-az/generated/app_0/microsoft.app/2025-10-02-preview/types.md

 * **blobContainerUri**: string: The URI of the blob storage containing the tokens.
 Should not be used along with sasUrlSettingName.
 * **clientId**: string: The Client ID of a User-Assigned Managed Identity.
 Should not be used along with managedIdentityResourceId.
 * **managedIdentityResourceId**: string: The Resource ID of a User-Assigned Managed Identity.
 Should not be used along with clientId.
 * **sasUrlSettingName**: string: The name of the app secrets containing the SAS URL of the blob storage containing the tokens.
-Should not be used along with blobContainerUri.

 ## BuildConfiguration
 ### Properties